Edit Scenario Secondary Screen View and Toolbars

 1. Overview

-The Edit Scenario feature you manage your test scenarios.
-To access it, navigate to the Main Canvas > More > Edit Scenario.
+In Edit Scenario feature you manage your test scenarios.
+To access it, navigate to the Test Design> Record Scenario.

-You can access Edit Scenario secondary screen by clicking the Edit icon in the Edit Scenario Form.
+You can access Edit Scenario secondary screen by clicking the Edit icon in the Scenarios List from the scenario you want to edit

 Secondary screen includes: